turkupy/beginners-python-weather/HowToVenv/README.md

 rm -rf venv
 ```

+### Install libraries from requirements.txt

-Commonly `requirements.txt` is used for libraries for virtual environment.
+Commonly `requirements.txt` is used for listing needed libraries and versions for the projectvirtual environment.
 When creating a new venv, the libraries needed for the project are needed to be installed with following:

 Windows:

 `pip install -r requirements.txt`

 Mac/Linux:

 `pip3 install -r requirements.txt`